-Angel has had the privilege of working alongside Dr. Gabor Maté in trauma-healing / plant medicine retreats and continues to do one-on-one work in integration.
-She engaged extensively with at-risk youth, creating a yoga program in a socio-economically challenged school and teaching meditation while living in a national forest for wilderness therapy.
-In 2011, she founded The Yoga Bus and traveled the country with her two dogs living in an RV she helped build from the ground up.
+In 2011, she founded The Yoga Bus and traveled the country with her two dogs living in an RV.
 The focus: trauma healing in populations with little access to support.
 She furthered this work in South Africa in 2012 via TRIAD Trust, an organization centered on HIV education and prevention, in a region believed to have a 40% infection rate.

 Dream Mullick writes, teaches, produces and dreams from a small cottage on the edge of the Pacific Ocean in Big Sur—in dedication to birthing a more resilient world.